sjsussman/web-sprint-challenge-javascript-fundamentals/README.md

 A higher order function uses a callback as a parameter.
 A callback function is passed into a higher order function.

 3. What is closure?
-Closure refers to an inner function calling information from a parent function.
+Closure refers to an inner function calling information from outside its scope.

 4. Describe the four rules of the 'this' keyword.